 During autumn 2019 we worked with the Stroke Association to visit a number of local groups for stroke survivors, to talk about the review and gather feedback from those with experience of hospital stroke services.
 You can read a report about this engagement here.

 The information gathered from discussions with stroke survivors, their families and carers, will be used to help develop plans for how services could look in the future.
 No decisions about services have been made at this stage – if we were proposing changes which would affect the way that patients access services we would hold a public consultation to give people a chance to comment on our proposals.
-We expect to be able to give a further update on this work during summer 2020 – if you sign up to our database we’ll let you know when there’s more information.
+We expect to be able to give a further update on this work during spring/summer 2021 – if you sign up to our database we’ll let you know when there’s more information.

 Although our discussions during autumn 2019 were about hospital services, we also received feedback about other parts of stroke care, including people’s experience of rehabilitation and support services once they left hospital.
 In January 2020, NHS England published a new national service specification for early supported discharge and community care following a stroke.
 This document describes the care that people can expect to receive, but currently there are different levels of service in place both locally and nationally.
-NHS England has indicated that in summer 2020 it will ask local areas to apply for funding to introduce the new specification as pilot schemes.
-Locally we are committed to making a bid for this funding to roll out the new specification as early as possible.

 Why are we looking at hyper-acute stroke care?
 The case for change…